Why Family Trees Are Key to Preserving Family History

 “We are always looking to make things easier for our customers through product features to make discoveries more often,” says Matthew Deighton, Sr. Public Relations Specialist at Ancestry.com.
 “The big one we’re working on is the DNA product, which opens great possibilities to find our ancestors.
 With AncestryDNA testing more than 700,000 markers in your DNA, we are offering more personal family history than ever before.”

-Research that Leads to Connections
+Research That Leads to Connections

 As Caitlin Burm started building her family tree, she immediately received multiple clues about her history.

-“Every family has a unique story,” explains Crista.
+“Every family has a unique story,” explains Cowan.
 “Some are sensational and make for great books and movies, like my English grandmother who was imprisoned for stealing food, while others are simply about people who fell in love and made families — both are interesting.

 Preserve Your Family History for the Next Generation